 Even if in some of the tracks, things don’t quite fit, like a puzzle still roughened around the edges.
 In other words, the whole mastering business got us a frazzled touch and feel in a way.
 And the tracks often have a dangerous smell of Hand.
 Cannot.
 Erase. to them.

 This is part of the ugly sign of those one-man shows, where you got multi-instrumentalists calling the shots.
 Quite often their tune kind of sounds a bit disjointed, whilst the real talent potential keeps on peeking in through the windows.
 And – lo and behold – Face The Day indeed basically consist of Martin Schuster (ex Mindwork) on pretty much everything, with the added help of Fillip Kittnar on drums.
 Plus a few guest musicians for some specialty parts.

-Which does – of course – not withhold them to write excellent pieces like With Faith on my Side with almost unplugged beginnings.
-Until about mid-point, where the track disintegrates into metallic, industrial realms with a pretty sturdy riff / solo thing right there.
+Of course, this does not withhold them to write excellent pieces like With Faith on my Side with almost unplugged beginnings.
+Until about mid-point, where the track disintegrates into metallic, industrial realms with a pretty sturdy riff/solo thing right there.

 Face The Day‘s new record has this tendency to get stuck to your brain and make you come back for multiple listens.
 And that is a good sign for the emerging Czech Progressive Rock and Metal scene.

-We will be watching on what emerges next from this band.
+We will be watching what emerges next from this band.

 Record Rating: 6/10 | Label: Earmark Sounds Records | Web: Facebook

 Release date: 29 October 2018